Fox's Book of Martyrs

 soon as our boat reached the shore, Brigadier A. and another officer came on

-board, congreatulated us on our arrival, and invited
+board, congratulated us on our arrival, and invited us on board the steamboat,

-us on board the steamboat, where I passed the remainder of the day; while your
+where I passed the remainder of the day; while your brother went on to meet the

-brother went on to meet the general, who, with a detachment of the army, had
+general, who, with a detachment of the army, had encamped at Yandaboo, a few

-river.
-Mr. Judson returned in the evening, with an invitation from Sir
+miles farther down the river.
+Mr. Judson returned in the evening, with an

-introduced, and received with the greatest kindness by the general, who had a
+the next morning introduced, and received with the greatest kindness by the

-tent pitched for us near his own-took us to his own table, and treated us with
+general, who had a tent pitched for us near his own-took us to his own table,

-the kindness of a father, rather than as strangers of another country.
+and treated us with the kindness of a father, rather than as strangers of

 "For